The Spy Who Loved Me (film): Plot

-Two ballistic missile submarines—one British and one Soviet—suddenly vanish.
-James Bond—MI6 agent 007—is summoned to investigate.
-On the way to his briefing, Bond gets ambushed by a squad of Soviet agents in Austria, including Sergei Barsov during a downhill ski chase, but manages to evade them, also killing Barsov in the process.
-The plans for a highly advanced submarine tracking system are being offered in Egypt.
-There, Bond encounters Major Anya Amasova—KGB agent Triple X—as a rival for the microfilm plans.
-They travel across Egypt together, encountering Jaws—a tall assassin with razor-sharp steel teeth—along the way.
-Bond and Amasova reluctantly join forces after a truce is agreed by their respective British and Soviet superiors.
-They uncover evidence linking the plans to Swedish shipping tycoon and reclusive scientist Karl Stromberg.
+Two ballistic missile submarines—one British and one Soviet—suddenly vanish, prompting MI6 agent James Bond (007) to investigate.
+En route to his briefing, Bond is ambushed during a downhill ski chase in Austria by Soviet agents led by Sergei Barsov.
+Bond escapes but kills Barsov.
+The plans for an advanced submarine tracking system are being offered in Egypt, where Bond encounters KGB agent Major Anya Amasova (Triple X), who is also pursuing the microfilm plans.
+They travel across Egypt and encounter Jaws, a tall assassin with razor-sharp steel teeth.
+After their British and Soviet superiors agree to a truce, Bond and Amasova reluctantly join forces.
+They discover evidence linking the plans to Swedish shipping tycoon and reclusive scientist Karl Stromberg.

-While travelling by train to Stromberg's base in Sardinia, Bond saves Amasova from Jaws, and their cooling rivalry turns to affection.
-Posing as a marine biologist and his wife, they visit Stromberg's base and discover that he had launched a mysterious new supertanker, Liparus, nine months previously.
-As they leave the base, a henchman on a motorcycle featuring a rocket sidecar, Jaws in a car, and Naomi, an assistant/pilot of Stromberg in an attack helicopter, chase them, but Bond and Amasova escape underwater when his car—a Lotus Esprit from Q Branch—converts into a submarine.
-Jaws survives a spectacular car crash, and Naomi is killed when Bond fires a sea-air missile from his car which destroys her helicopter.
-While examining Stromberg's underwater Atlantis base, the pair confirms that he is operating the submarine tracking system and evade an attack by a group of Stromberg's minisubs.
-Back on land, Bond finds out that Liparus, after being fitted out nine months ago, has never visited any known port or harbour.
-Amasova discovers that Bond killed Barsov, who is her lover, and she vows to kill Bond as soon as their mission is complete.
+Travelling by train to Stromberg's base in Sardinia, Bond saves Amasova from Jaws, and their rivalry develops into affection.
+Posing as a marine biologist and his wife, they visit Stromberg's base and learn that he launched a mysterious supertanker, Liparus, nine months earlier.
+As they leave, Stromberg's henchmen pursue them by motorcycle, car and helicopter.
+Bond and Amasova escape underwater in Bond's Lotus Esprit from Q Branch, which converts into a submarine.
+Jaws survives a spectacular crash, while Bond destroys the helicopter piloted by Stromberg's assistant Naomi with a sea-air missile.
+Examining Stromberg's underwater Atlantis base, they confirm that he operates the submarine tracking system and evade an attack by his minisubs.
+Bond later learns that Liparus has never visited a known port or harbour.
+Amasova discovers that Bond killed Barsov, her lover, and vows to kill him once their mission is complete.